 Herpes Symptoms In Women

-About 1 in every 4 women in the US has genital herpes.
-This makes herpes one of the most common STDs that affect women around the world.
+About 1 in every 4 women in the US has genital herpes making herpes one of the most common STDs that affect women around the world.
 The numbers might represent a small percentage since over 90% of women living with herpes are not aware they are infected.
 The main reason behind this is the fact that they do not have any herpes symptoms.
 To be on the safe side, you might want to understand herpes symptoms in women and what to look out for.

-What Are The Most Common Herpes Symptoms In Women?
+The Most Common Herpes Symptoms In Women

 Herpes is not life-threatening but can have annoying and uncomfortable symptoms.
 Though symptoms can tell you that you might have herpes, it is possible to have herpes and not experience any symptom.
 This does not mean that you cannot spread the virus to other people.
 For this reason, herpes has spread widely.
 The fact that most women with herpes do not have herpes makes testing for HSV-1 and HSV-2 very important.